-Craig Allen's Fun Facts: "One Thing Leads To Another" by the Fixx
+'One Thing Leads To Another' by the Fixx: Craig Allen's Fun Facts

 The "Fixx" is a British new wave/rock group that formed in London in 1979.

-Our nj1015.com spotlight song is their biggest hit.
+Our spotlight song is their biggest hit.
 And, there are "Fun Facts" to come.

-First, a little band history!
+First, a little band history.

 College buddies Cy Curnin (on vocals) and Adam Woods (on drums) called themselves "Portraits."

 After placing a newspaper ad in search of new members...they recruited keyboardist Rupert Greenall, guitarist Tony McGrail, and bassist Russell McKenzie (who was later replaced by Charlie Barrett).
-Two songs were released on the Ariola Label.
+Two songs were released on the Ariola label.

 In 1980, McGrail left Portraits, and guitarist Jamie West-Oram came aboard.

 Now, it was decided that "Portraits" sounded "hopelessly old fashioned."
 In hopes of finding a new moniker, lots of names were thrown about.
-Producer Rupert Hine liked the "Fix," as he was a pilot...and in the aviation world, to "get a fix" on something is a good thing!
+Producer Rupert Hine liked the "Fix," as he was a pilot...and in the aviation world, to "get a fix" on something is a good thing.

 So, Portraits became...the "Fix."